 The Sony X95J is a great TV for use as a PC monitor.
 It has excellent reflection handling and amazing peak brightness, so it can easily overcome glare in a bright room.
 It supports most common resolutions and can display chroma 4:4:4 properly in most of them, which is important for clear text.
 Unfortunately, although it has fair viewing angles, the edges of the screen might appear non-uniform if you're sitting too close.

 The Sony X95J is the flagship model in Sony's 2021 4k LED-backlit lineup, and it replaces the Sony X950H.
 It sits above the Sony X90J and below the Sony Z9J, which is an 8k LED-backlit model.
-Its main competitors are flagship models from other brands, including the Samsung QN90A QLED and the LG QNED90.
+Its main competitors are flagship models from other brands, including the Samsung QN90A QLED, the LG QNED90, and the Hisense U9DG.

 The Sony X95J has a very nice design, with a flat metal border that goes around the screen, delivering a more premium feel than the Sony X90J.
 It has a very clean look, with panels that cover the inputs on the back, but there's no real cable management.